Skip to main content

 PUBLIC_PARTYKIT_HOSTCloudflare Pages dashboardsommelier-arena.USERNAME.partykit.dev (prod)

-See front/.env.local.example for a template.
+See front/.env.example for a template.

 Note: Sessions persist in your browser's localStorage.
 Use the πŸ—‘ button on the Host Dashboard to clean up old sessions.